-Marketing mix place strategies is about how an organisation will distribute its product or service to buyers.
+The marketing mix place strategy is about how an organisation will distribute their product or service to the end user.
 The organisation must distribute the product to the user at the right place at the right time.
 Efficient and effective distribution is important if the organisation is to meet its overall marketing objectives.
-If an organisation underestimates demand and customers cannot purchase products because of it, profitability will be affected.
+If an organisation underestimates demand, profitability will be affected.

-What Marketing Mix Distribution Channels Can Firms Use?
+What Marketing Mix Distribution Channel Can Firms Use?

 Place and Distribution Intermediaries Defined